cutsea110/cargo-anatomy/README.md

 For custom evaluation thresholds, run `cargo anatomy init` to generate a template configuration and pass `-c <FILE>` to load it.
 See the [Configuration](#configuration) section for more details.

 The command outputs metrics for every member crate in compact JSON format by default.
 Use `-x` to also analyze external dependencies.
 Analyzing external crates can significantly increase processing time.
 When the `-a` flag is used, each crate also includes a `details.kind` field indicating whether it is part of the workspace or an external crate.
 Pipe to `jq` if you want it pretty printed.
-Use `-o yaml` for YAML output, `-o dot` for Graphviz or `-o mermaid` for Mermaid diagrams.
+Use `-o yaml` for YAML output, `-o dot` for Graphviz, `-o mermaid` for Mermaid diagrams or `-o html` for an interactive HTML graph.
 When using `-o dot`, you can write the graph to a file and convert it with Graphviz: `cargo anatomy -o dot > graph.dot && dot -Tpng graph.dot -o graph.png`.
 Dependency arrows are labeled with the efferent couple count from the source crate when the `-a` flag is used.
 Graphviz and Mermaid outputs omit dependency edges unless `-a` is supplied, so combining these formats with `-a` is recommended when you want to visualize the graph.

 See [docs/output-schema.md](https://github.com/cutsea110/cargo-anatomy/blob/main/docs/output-schema.md) for a description of the output schema.
 Example output (`| jq`):